 “The tanks are coming – we have to go.
 Get in the car.
 Now!”Eleni Hadjivasili, August 1974 (The day my family fled Famagusta)

 In the 1970s, the new town of Famagusta was one of the most popular tourist resorts in the whole world.
 The flashy high rise hotels lined up along the sandy beaches on the east coast of Cyprus were flooded with tourists all year round, as well as stars like Brigitte Bardot and Paul Newman, attracted by the turquoise seas, balmy sunshine and idyllic lifestyle.
 Today this beach is known as Varosha.

 The Turkish army gained control of the town (and the whole north of the country) and fenced it off, but even then many locals thought they would be able to return before long, certain that the international community would not stand by and let them be banished from their hometown.
 But then days turned into weeks, months and years.

-Ten years later, the UN demanded that Turkey release the resort town, now known as Varosha, so that people could return to their homes.
+Ten years later, the United Nations demanded that Turkey release the resort town, now known as Varosha, so that people could return to their homes.
 Turkey refused, and to this day keeps Varosha under tight military surveillance, with twisted barbed wire and corrugated iron fencing patrolled by heavily armed guards, and sign posted with threatening messages warning against trespassing, filming or photography.

 The hotels and houses behind the fence stand empty and decaying, glass windows shattered, gaping holes exposing lift shafts and cables.
 This towering graveyard is a bleak reminder of what divided Cyprus not that long ago, tearing both Greek and Turkish Cypriots alike from their homes and communities.